aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/convert-text/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/TextProcessing/ConvertText) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/TextProcessing/ConvertText){:rel="noopener noreferrer"} defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the best way to accelerate development.
 The SDK handles the underlying details, allowing you to simply implement Convert Text for cells with minimal code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the [GitHub repository](https://github.com/aspose-cells-cloud){:rel="noopener noreferrer"} for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to make calls to Aspose.Cells web services using various SDKs: